lepkov/windows-scripts/README.md

 Script configs windows for more perfomance.
 Works for Windows 7.

-**setThemeCloseWindow.vbs**
+**Windows_7_ApplyTheme.vbs**

-Sets Basic theme (without Aero) and closes personalisation window.
-Works for Windows 7.
+Script works for Windows 7, checks for Current theme in registry and if it's not basic.theme, applies it and closes Personalisation window.